cvass1/tic-tac-toe/README.md

 - A player wins if they claim all the fields in a row, column or diagonal
 - A game is over if a player wins
 - A game is over when all fields are taken

-Build the business logic for a game of tic tac toe.
-It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

 ## Example